Aliases for KCNK13 Gene

 GeneCards Summary for KCNK13 Gene

 KCNK13 (Potassium Two Pore Domain Channel Subfamily K Member 13) is a Protein Coding gene.
-Diseases associated with KCNK13 include Birk-Barel Syndrome and Adrenal Cortical Adenocarcinoma.
-Among its related pathways are Cardiac conduction and Sweet Taste Signaling.
+Diseases associated with KCNK13 include Birk-Barel Syndrome.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
 An important paralog of this gene is KCNK12.

 UniProtKB/Swiss-Prot Summary for KCNK13 Gene

 Potassium channel displaying weak inward rectification in symmetrical K(+) solution.